sgmlguru/xlsx2xml/README.md

 ## Tests

 Some of the pipeline steps have accompanying XSpec unit tests.
-These are listed in a testing manifest file, `testing/poc/poc-xspec-manifest.xml`.
+These are listed in a test manifest file, `tests/poc/poc-xspec-manifest.xml`.
 If the XProc option `run-xspecs` is set to 'true', the pipeline will run the XSpec tets in the pipeline.

 **NOTE!
 In order to run the tests, the `debug` option must be set to 'true' as well!**